Synonyms (Database Engine)

 Synonyms and Schemas

 If you have a default schema that you do not own and want to create a synonym, you must qualify the synonym name with the name of a schema that you do own.
-For example, if you own a schema x, but y is your default schema and you use the CREATE SYNONYM statement, you must prefix the name of the synonym with the schema x, instead of naming the synonym by using a single-part name.
+For example, if you own a schema S1, but S2 is your default schema and you use the CREATE SYNONYM statement, you must prefix the name of the synonym with the schema S1, instead of naming the synonym by using a single-part name.
 For more information about how to create synonyms, see CREATE SYNONYM (Transact-SQL).

 Granting Permissions on a Synonym